objectbox/objectbox-docs/entity-annotations.md

 ## ObjectBox - Database Persistence with Entity Annotations

-ObjectBox is a database that persists objects.
-For a clear distinction, we sometimes call those persistable objects **entities**.
+ObjectBox is a database that persists objects, which we sometimes also call **entities**.

 To let ObjectBox know which classes are entities you annotate them with `@Entity`.
 This annotation identifies the class `User` in the following example as a persistable entity.
 This will trigger ObjectBox to generate persistence code tailored for this class: